ivaninasetec/ACAP/README.md

 MIT
 Conditions:
 - The license copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
-- Campos-Guereta et al, 2021 paper must be quoted whith the following data when refering to this code or when the code is applied: '*CAMPOS-GUERETA, I. et al 2020.
+- Paper must be quoted whith the following data when refering to this code or when the code is applied: '*CAMPOS-GUERETA, I., DAWSON, A. & THOM, N. 2021.
 An alternative continuous form of Arya and Paris model to predict the soil water retention curve of a soil.
-MATLAB model and empirical fits.
-Advances in Water Resources (submitted for publication)*'
+Advances in Water Resources, 154, 103968*'

 # References
-- CAMPOS-GUERETA, I. et al 2021.
+- CAMPOS-GUERETA, I., DAWSON, A. & THOM, N. 2021.
 An alternative continuous form of Arya and Paris model to predict the soil water retention curve of a soil.
-MATLAB model and empirical fits.
-Advances in Water Resources (submitted for publication)
+Advances in Water Resources, 154, 103968
 - ARYA, L. M. & PARIS, J. F. 1981.
 A Physicoempirical Model to Predict the Soil Moisture Characteristic from Particle-Size Distribution and Bulk Density Data.
 Soil Science Society of America Journal, 45, 1023-1030.
 - ARYA, L. M., LEIJ, F. J., VAN GENUCHTEN, M. T. & SHOUSE, P. J. 1999.
 Scaling Parameter to Predict the Soil Water Characteristic from Particle-Size Distribution Data.
 Soil Science Society of America Journal, 63, 510-519.
 - ARYA, L. M., BOWMAN, D. C., THAPA, B. B. & CASSEL, D. K. 2008.
 Scaling Soil Water Characteristics of Golf Course and Athletic Field Sands from Particle-Size Distribution.
 Soil Science Society of America Journal, 72, 25-32.